MarkPearlCoZa/Blog_General/_posts/2016-09-26-Working-With-Nulls-In-CSharp.md

 We have two classes that implement the SomeWork type, the first class "PrintWork" does the actual work we want.
 It looks as follows...

 ~~~
-Class PrintWork : SomeWork
+Class Person : IPerson
 {
-	public void doSomething() {
+	public Age { get; set; }
-		Console.WriteLine("Some work is done");
 }
-}
 ~~~

 We also define another class that acts as our Null Object Class, it looks as follows...

 ~~~
-Class DoNothingWork : SomeWork
+Class UnsetPerson : IPerson
 {
+	public Age
-	public void doSomething() {
+    {
-		// .. do nothing ..
+        get { return 0; }
+        set { }
     }
 }
 ~~~

 In our method, MethodThatReturnsAObject we have the following factory code...

 ~~~
-public SomeWork MethodThatReturnsAObject(bool doNothing = false)
+public IPerson MethodThatReturnsAPerson(bool doNothing = false)
 {
-	return (doNothing) ?  new DoNothingWork() : new PrintWork();
+	return (doNothing) ?  new UnsetPerson() : new Person();
 }
 ~~~

-Now, depending on whether we pass in a true or a false, MethodThatReturnsAObject will either return the class that does the actual work (Printing) or the class that does nothing (DoNothingWork).
+Now, depending on whether we pass in a true or a false, MethodThatReturnsAPerson will either return the class that returns a person with valid values or the class that does nothing returns an instance of an UnsetPerson.

 This is a basic example of the Null Object Pattern.
 There are several variations.